leaysgur/slides/docs/techfeed_experts_night-4/index.md

 At that time, it took a lot of effort to cope with. 🤣

-- HTML was handwritten with server-side templates
+- HTML was handwritten, both server and client templates are needed
 - Manual execution timing management
 - Mount multiple Apps with complicated build steps
-- Web Components had a SSR issue
+- Web Components had SSR issues

 But now in 2022, sophisticated frameworks do it better with nice DX.